wingo/stringrefs/README.md

 We expect WebAssembly implementations to represent strings using either WTF-8 or WTF-16, and thus one of these encodings is "native" and the other is "foreign".
-Some implementations will want to use [breadcrumbs](https://www.swift.org/blog/utf8-string/#breadcrumbs) to project foreign positions to native positions.
+In the limit case, a linear search may be necessary to map a foreign position to a native position.
+Some implementations will want to use [breadcrumbs](https://www.swift.org/blog/utf8-string/#breadcrumbs) to perform this mapping in near-constant time.
 A simple one-entry cache may also suffice for some implementations.
 Finally, we expect that many source languages will process strings in chunks via in-memory encoding, minimizing per-codepoint translation cost between foreign and native